 “The Bus packs a wallop! … By the end of this production, some in the audience were teary-eyed and most were touched because this little play is not really so little at all.”
 Elizabeth Ahlfors, Curtain Up, NYC

-“An extraordinary play!”
+“An extraordinary play … a taut, often darkly amusing script.”
 Brent Hallenbeck, Burlington Free Press, Burlington, VT

 London UK, Cape Town SA, and San Francisco, California